karlie-moyo/maze-project/README.md

 Maze Project is an Adventure game story line and locations.
-Written by girl Karlie Moyo by Abraham Olagungu.
+Written by your girl Karlie Moyo.
+Inspired by Abraham Olagungu.